dfinity/portal/docs/tutorials/developer-journey/level-0/04-intro-canisters.md

 ### Languages

-Canisters can be developed in a variety of existsing languages, such as Rust, JavaScript, Python, and TypeScript.
+Canisters can be developed in a variety of existing languages, such as Rust, JavaScript, Python, and TypeScript.
 There is also an SDK for Motoko, a language specifically for canister development on the Internet Computer with the focus on programming in a distributed asynchronous environment.

 You'll dive further into Motoko and other languages in the next section, [introduction to languages](05-intro-languages.md).